samim23/polymath/README.md

 cd polymath
 pip install -r requirements.txt
 ```
-If you are on MacOS, run these commands before installation:
+If you are on a Mac with Apple Silicon, run these commands before installation:
 ```bash
 pip install tensorflow-macos
 pip install tensorflow-metal